dbmi-bgm/cgap-annotations/docs/variants_sources.rst

 gnomAD files have been filtered while splitting by chromosomes.
 The filtered ``vcf`` files have been concatenated, compressed with ``bgzip`` and indexed using ``tabix``.

-gnomAD exomes
+gnomAD Exomes
 ^^^^^^^^^^^^^

-*Current exome version 2.1.1 hg38 liftover.*
+*Current exome version 2.1.1 hg38/GRCh38 lift-over.*

 The all chromosomes ``vcf`` (85.31 GiB, MD5: cff8d0cfed50adc9211d1feaed2d4ca7) was downloaded from https://gnomad.broadinstitute.org/downloads.